lleger/Rails-3-jQuery/README.md

 About
 =====
 Rails template to setup a new Rails 3 app to use the new jQuery drivers instead of the default prototype ones.
-More information is available at: http://loganleger.com/rails-3-jquery
+More information is available at: http://loganleger.com/rails-3-jquery.

+**Note: this was originally written as a bash script which is included here for posterity.
+However, I wouldn't use that.
+The Rails template is a much better system.
+In fact, just ignore it.
+I'd even immediately delete it if I were you.**

 How to Use
 ==========